shon-li/shon-li.github.io/readme.md

 A layout from [Compress HTML in Jekyll](https://jch.penibelst.de/) by Anatol Broder helps me to compress HTML files.
 My selection of typefaces are: [Noto Serif SC](https://fonts.google.com/noto/specimen/Noto+Serif+SC)、[Noto Sans SC](https://fonts.google.com/noto/specimen/Noto+Sans+SC) and [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono).
 They are from [Google Fonts](https://fonts.google.com).

 I apologise for placing the navigation links at the end of webpages.
 This means readers have to go to the end of the page to access them even if the page is endlessly long.
 It is my intentional design choice.
-Please make use of the 'back' button on your web browser, or use keys like `End` on the keyboard.
+Please make use of the \'back\' button on your web browser, or use keys like `End` on the keyboard.

 ## 版权